Gabbers18/Capstone_Project/README.md

 # Python Projects

 This repository stores a collection of my favorite projects and coursework I have completed as a graduate student.
-The projects focus on data analysis, machine learning, and behavioral science, utilizing various Python libraries and frameworks.
+The projects focus on data analysis, topic modeling, and webscraping utilizing various Python libraries and frameworks.

 ## Contents